 Due to the very immersive experience you get in VR, it is not unlikely that the development of VR content will generate some negative headlines.

-If you want to get started with the VR experience and don’t want to spend too much money, you can use a solution designed for the smartphone.
-The smartphone is mounted into or on the glasses for this.
+If you want to enter the VR world but don’t want to spend too much, you can fall back on a solution for the smartphone.
+The smartphone is mounted into or on the headsets for this.
 Having compared the numerous offers available, we found the average price to be just under 42 euros.
-The current cheapest model is the Hamswan 3D, which costs 18 euros.
-The Samsung VR Gear currently costs 100 euros.
+The current cheapest model is the Hamswan 3D, which currently costs 24 euros, while the Samsung Gear VR currently costs 119 euros.

-Standalone VR glasses are still quite rare at the moment.
-In addition to the two most important manufacturers, namely HTC (Vive Focus, exclusively available in China) and Oculus (Go, Quest), only Lenovo has launched another usable model on the market: The Mirage Solo.
-You’ll have to spend between 249 euros (Oculus Go) and 799 euros (HTC Vive Focus import) for standalone VR glasses.
+Standalone VR headsets are still quite rare at the moment.
+Besides the two most important manufacturers Oculus (Go, Quest) and Pico (G2 4k), only Lenovo has so far brought a usable model onto the market with the Mirage Solo.
+Prices vary between 159 euros (Oculus Go) and 799 euros (HTC Vive Focus import) for standalone VR headsets.

-To give you an overview of the numerous models, you will find the best VR glasses listed here.
+To give you an overview of the numerous models, you will find the best VR headsets listed here.

 Special feature: The Quest has built-in tracking.
 Hardly any other provider currently offers this function.

 The Oculus Quest’s major plus points are the controllers and large selection of games included in the package.
 The price is also quite reasonable.
 You can get a complete set of VR glasses for just under 450 euros.

-Pico is the first Chinese manufacturer to make a name for itself in the VR world.
-Their first model, the Pico Neo, was the first set of standalone VR glasses ever.
+Pico was the first Chinese manufacturer to draw attention to itself in the VR world.
+Their first model, the Pico Neo, was the first pair of standalone VR glasses ever.
 The specifications of the Neo are most similar to the Oculus Go.